 First Night Effect

-When patients come in for an overnight sleep study, sleep experts have long known they can’t always rely on the first night’s data.
+When patients undergo an overnight sleep study, sleep experts have long known they can’t always rely on the first night’s data.

 In 2014, researchers from the University of Budapest looked into this effect more closely.
 They studied 27 people and found significant differences in sleep quality between the first and second nights.